Tara VanDerveer

-Tara Ann VanDerveer (born June 26, 1953) is an American basketball coach who has been the head women's basketball coach at Stanford University since 1985.
-Designated the Setsuko Ishiyama Director of Women's Basketball, VanDerveer led the Stanford Cardinal to three NCAA Women's Division I Basketball Championships: in 1990, 1992 and 2021.
-She stepped away from the Stanford program for a year to serve as the U.S. national team head coach at the 1996 Olympic Games.
-VanDerveer is the 1990 Naismith National Coach of the Year and a ten-time Pac-12 Coach of the Year.
-She is also one of only nine NCAA Women's Basketball coaches to win over 900 games, and one of ten NCAA Division I coaches – men's or women's – to win 1,000 games.
+Tara Ann VanDerveer (born June 26, 1953) is an American former basketball coach who was the head women's basketball coach at Stanford University from 1985 until her retirement in 2024.
+Designated the Setsuko Ishiyama Director of Women's Basketball, VanDerveer led the Stanford Cardinal to three NCAA Women's Division I Basketball Championships, winning in 1990, 1992 and 2021.
+She stepped away from the Stanford program for a year to coach the U.S. women's national team to a gold medal at the 1996 Olympic Games.

+VanDerveer was voted Naismith National Coach of the Year in 1990, 2011, and 2021 and was voted Pac-12 Coach of the Year 18 times.
 VanDerveer was inducted into the Women's Basketball Hall of Fame in 2002.

-On December 15, 2020 she passed Pat Summitt for most wins in women's college basketball history.
+VanDerveer is one of only nine NCAA Women's Basketball coaches to win over 900 games, and one of ten NCAA Division I coaches – women's or men's – to win 1,000 games.
+On December 15, 2020, she won her 1,099th game as a head coach, passing the late Pat Summitt for most wins in women's college basketball history.
+On January 21, 2024, she won her 1,203rd game as a head coach, passing retired coach Mike Krzyzewski and becoming the winningest head coach in men's or women's college basketball history.
+VanDerveer retired from coaching at the end of the 2023–24 academic year with 1,216 career wins as a head coach.
+On November 20, 2024, Geno Auriemma, coach of the UConn women's basketball team, won his 1,217th game as a head coach, passing VanDerveer.

 Early years

-VanDerveer was born on June 26, 1953, to Dunbar and Rita VanDerveer, who named their first child "Tara" after the plantation in Gone with the Wind.
+VanDerveer was born on June 26, 1953 to Dunbar and Rita VanDerveer, who named their first child "Tara" after the plantation in Gone with the Wind.
 She was born in Melrose, Massachusetts, a part of Greater Boston, but grew up in the small community of West Hill, near Schenectady, New York.

 There were no sports teams for girls at her first high school, but she played a number of sports including basketball, in rec leagues and pickup.
 When she was younger, she played with both boys and girls.
 As she entered her high school years, the girls dropped out for other interests, so she was more apt to play with boys.
 To help make sure she would be chosen, she bought the best basketball she could afford, so if the boys wanted to play with her basketball, they would have to pick her.

 VanDerveer's family moved to Niagara Falls in her sophomore year of high school.
 Though she had never played basketball at the high-school level, VanDerveer took the game up again after she transferred to Buffalo Seminary, an all-girls college preparatory school, in her junior year.
 She ended up earning a place in the Buffalo Seminary's Athletic Hall of Fame.